Please rate topic.

 Technique guide are not considered high yield topics for orthopaedic standardized exams including the ABOS, EBOT and RC.

-A 36-year-old female sustains a knee injury after falling from a ladder onto her flexed knee.
+A 36-year-old female sustains a knee injury after falling from a ladder onto her flexed knee; she cannot do a straight leg raise after a lidocaine injection into her knee.
 A radiograph is shown in Figure A. Which of the following treatment options has been shown to have the best outcomes with this injury?

 Long leg cast